LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/magic-numbers/README.md

 Eventually, after a couple more improvements, we arrived a a nice solution in [pizza-3.c](./pizza-3.c).

-In a table below, we summarize the evolution of our program as we continually improved it.
+In the table below, we summarize the evolution of our program as we continually improved it.
 Click on each link to see the changes that we made.

 Version | Improvement | Problem
 --------|-------------|--------